 Our first port of call was DUBROVNIK, also known as "The Pearl of the Adriatic."
 It has become a more prominent tourist attraction on Mediterranean cruises, especially since it has joined the UNESCO list of World Heritage Sites.
 The most popular sights are in the Old Town, including monuments, museums, forts and churches.
 When you enter the Old Town, which is pedestrian only, a wonderful promenade extends before you.
 Walking through the Old town is a great way to experience Dubrovnik.

-Our next port was in Greece, CORFU to be exact.
+Our next port was in Greece (see our Greek vacation packages here), CORFU to be exact.
 Corfu is a Greek Island in the Ionian Sea, on the northwestern most part of Greece.
 The Island's history is full of battles and conquests.
 Two of its city castles enclose its capital, and it is the only city in Greece to be surrounded in such a way.
 We went to the "Achillion Palace," about five miles from Corfu town.
 The palace has a gorgeous view, overlooking the sea and the town.
 The palace was built in 1891 as a summer home for the Empress Elizabeth of Austria.
 I grew up watching the life of Empress Elizabeth unfold on the big screen -she was simply known as "Sissy," and was named after her favorite Greek hero, Achilles.

 After cruising all night, we arrived in TAORMINA, a small town on the east coast of Sicily and a big tourist destination.
 The old town is about 850 ft above the sea, while a steep and isolated rock crowned by a Saracen Castle rises even higher.
 Having been to Taormina several times in the past, I opted to take an excursion to Mt.
 Etna, which was not possible before.
 The bus ride took us through the countryside and up a very winding road to the summit.